- Lecture Time/Location

 - Attending Classes

 - Class attendance is required for successful completion of this course.

 - Attending Exams

 - The midterm exam is given in regular hours of the class.
 The final exam will be during the final exam period.
-Tentative exam dates are given in the course schedule, and there will be usually reminders about them in the lectures.
+Tentative exam dates are given in the course schedule, and there will be usually reminders about them.
 Makeup exams will be given only for valid and verifiable extenuating circumstances (e.g., a major medical situation).
-It is the student’s responsibility to contact the instructor at least a week ahead of the exam date and arrange to take a makeup exam at an alternate date/time.
+It is the student’s responsibility to contact the instructor at least 3 days ahead of the exam date and arrange to take a makeup exam at an alternate date/time.
 Makeup exams are not guaranteed and will be generally harder than the regular exams.

 - Academic Integrity